samchon/nestia/README.md

 [![npm version](https://img.shields.io/npm/v/@nestia/core.svg)](https://www.npmjs.com/package/@nestia/core)
 [![Downloads](https://img.shields.io/npm/dm/@nestia/core.svg)](https://www.npmjs.com/package/@nestia/core)

-super-fast validation decorators for NestJS.
+Super-fast validation decorators for NestJS.

 `@nestia/core` is a transformer library of NestJS, supporting super-fast validation decorators, by wrapping [typia](https://github.com/samchon/typia).
-Comparing validation speed with `class-validator`, `typia` is maximum **15,000x times faster** and it even much safer.
+Comparing validation speed with `class-validator`, `typia` is maximum **15,000x times faster** and it is even much safer.

 Furthermore, `@nestia/core` can use pure interface typed DTO with **only one line**.

-Therefore, it does not require any extra dedication like defining JSON schema (`@nestjs/swagger`) or using class definition with decorator function calls (`class-validator`).
-Just enjoy the **superfast** decorator with pure TypeScript type.
+Therefore, it does not require any extra dedication like defining JSON schema (`@nestjs/swagger`), or using class definition with decorator function calls (`class-validator`).
+Just enjoy the superfast decorators with pure TypeScript type.

 ```typescript
 import { Controller } from "@nestjs/common";